Switzerland Travel Essentials

 Scroll

 Switzerland rewards preparation.
 The trains run on time, the prices are steep, and knowing which Swiss Pass to buy can save hundreds.
-After navigating everything from Geneva airport chaos to Bernese Oberland snow days, Jenice and I have figured out the practical side so you don't have to learn the hard way.
-This is the cheat sheet we wish we'd had on day one.
+After navigating everything from Geneva airport chaos to Bernese Oberland snow days, I've figured out the practical side so you don't have to learn the hard way.
+This is the cheat sheet I wish I'd had on day one.

 🛂